ColinTheRobot/farmsense_wrapper/README.md

 # FarmsenseWrapper

 This gem is a lightweight wrapper for the Farmsense API [Farmsense.net].
-This wrapper returns a json object of nearest weather stations to the input latitude and longitude and a json object of frost probabilities for spring or fall.
+This wrapper returns a JSON object of nearest weather stations to the input latitude and longitude and a JSON object of frost probabilities for spring or fall.

 ## Installation